Spain Steps Up Pressure On Morocco After Record Migrant Influx - UrduPoint

 "The situation is much calmer.
 The Moroccan authorities are blocking their nationals from coming along the beach," a source at the Spanish government delegation in Ceuta told AFP.

-He said the arrivals had stopped by midday, but live footage from Spain's RTVE public television appeared to show a different reality, with scores of migrants wading through the water.
+While he said the arrivals had stopped by midday, live footage from Spain's RTVE public television appeared to show scores of migrants wading through the water.

 Early Tuesday, another 300 migrants tried to cross into Melilla by scaling a high barrier, with 86 making it through.